 Requirements for Completion of a Minor

-All students pursuing a Minor in Legal Studies (LST) must complete 18 semester credit hours of Required Courses and Elective Courses (see below).
-In keeping with the intent of a minor to broaden the student’s background knowledge, none of the courses taken by Legal Studies minors may be used to satisfy the requirement of any other major or minor.
+All students pursuing a Minor in Legal Studies (LST) must complete 18 semester credit hours of required courses and electives (see below).
+The minor may be completed face-to-face or online.
+None of the courses taken by Legal Studies minors may be used to satisfy the requirement of any other major or minor.

 Every student enrolling in the Legal Studies Minor will be required to take:

 POLS 3334 Judicial Systems (3 hours); and

 POLS 4334 Constitutional Law I: Individual Rights & Liberties (3 hours); and

 POLS 4335 Constitutional Law II: Governmental Powers & State-Federal Relations (3 hours)